IIBR Informatics: Advancing Bioinformatics Methods using Ensembles of Profile Hidden Markov Models

 Project Overview:

 Profile Hidden Markov Models (i.e., profile HMMs) are probabilistic graphical models that are in wide use in bioinformatics.
 Research over the last decade has shown that ensembles of profile HMMs (e-HMMs) can provide greater accuracy than a single profile HMM for many applications in bioinformatics, including phylogenetic placement, multiple sequence alignment, and taxonomic identification of metagenomic reads.
 Although these improvements have been substantial, the design of these e-HMMs has been fairly ad hoc, and their use can be computationally intensive, which reduces their appeal in practice.
-This project will advance the use of e-HMMs by developing statistically rigorous techniques for building e-HMMs with the goal of improving accuracy and improving understanding of e-HMMs, and will also develop methods that use e-HMMs for protein structure and function prediction.
-Broader impacts include software schools, engagement with under-represented groups, and open-source software.
-Project software and papers are available at http://tandy.cs.illinois.edu/eHMMproject.html.
+This project advances the use of e-HMMs by developing statistically rigorous techniques for building e-HMMs with the goal of improving accuracy and improving understanding of e-HMMs, and develops methods

 Journal publications supported by this grant: